stormpath/express-stormpath/docs/source/register.rst

 ------------------------------------

-We have a pre-built view that shows the necessary informational messages when someome is trying to complete the email verification process.
+We have a pre-built view that shows the necessary informational messages when someone is trying to complete the email verification process.
 It will:

-* Show a success message and prompt them to login
+* Show a success message and prompt them to login.
-* Allow them to request another email if the links has expired
+* Allow them to request another email if the links has expired.

 Open the file ``client/app/emailVerification/emailVerification.html`` and replace it's contents with the following::